Arizona Travel Guides

 Man standing on the edge of Grand Canyon South Rim in Arizona

 Grand Canyon National Park is located in northern Arizona between Lake Powell and Lake Mead.
-Over millions of years, the Grand Canyon has been carved out by the Colorado River.
+The canyon has been carved out over millions of years by the mighty Colorado River, and today it’s one of the most visited places in America.

-Having been to the Grand Canyon multiple times now in different seasons, we highly recommend you visit at least one in your lifetime.
-The first time you lay eyes on the Grand Canyon will be a wow moment you’ll never forget.
+We’ve been to the Grand Canyon in different seasons, and it’s a place we recommend you visit at least one in your lifetime.
+The first time you lay eyes on the Grand Canyon is one of those wow moments you’ll never forget.

 people standing at an overlook in Grand Canyon National Park